straut12/sj4u-gh/_pages/ref/linux/sharing.md

 Now connect to remote/destination system
 $ sftp pi@hostname.local (or IP address)
 enter login/pswd
-Change to the desitnation directory sftp> cd <folder>
+Change to the destination directory sftp> cd <folder>
 Use 'put' to move files to remote sftp> put <filename>